What to do if you’re struggling to afford your business energy bills

 When you receive your business energy bills, they’ll usually consist of three main elements:

-- Standard charges — This is the daily rate that you’ll pay, regardless of how much energy you use over the month or quarter.
+• Standard charges — This is the daily rate you pay, regardless of how much energy you use over the month or quarter.

-- Contract end date — This will clearly be labelled at the top of your bill and signals the end date for when your contract runs out.
+• Contract end date — This will clearly be labelled at the top of your bill to show the end date when your contract runs out.
 If you decide to leave early, you might be charged an exit fee.

-- Unit rate — This is typically measured in kilowatt-hours (kWh).
-If your business uses a lot of energy, then a lower rate would be best.
+• Unit rate — This is typically measured in kilowatt-hours (kWh).
+Lower rates are better, especially if your business uses a lot of energy.

-As a business owner, you might also see something known as a CCL on your bill.
+You might also see a CCL charge on your business energy bill.
 The CCL — also known as the Climate Change Levy — is charged to certain businesses for every unit of energy they use that isn’t renewable.

 What happens if I can’t pay my business gas and electricity bills?

-If you find that you can’t pay your business gas and electricity bills, you’ll first have to check the latest bill you’ve been sent is accurate.
-Essentially, you want to make sure that your bill is based on your actual meter readings, not on an estimate of usage as that can increase the price that you’ll pay.
+If you can’t pay your business gas and electricity bills, you should check your latest bill to see if it's accurate.
+Ideally, you want to make sure that your bill is based on your actual meter readings, not on an estimate of usage, as you could be overpaying.

 If your gas and electricity bill is accurate